ribhattacharya/learning/SOLID Udemy/Notes.md

 | Inwards:<br>Look inwards, is the module too focused?               	| Outwards: <br>Look outwards, does the module expose too much?   	|
 | Implementation:<br>May be cohesive and satisfy multiple use cases. 	| Interface: <br>Should be minimal and satisfy a single use case. 	|

+## 5. Dependency Inversion principle
+1. High level modules should not depend on low level modules, rather both should depend on abstractions.
+2. Abstractions should not leak implementation details.
+3. Note: Depency Injection is not the same as Dependency Inversion.
+Dependency Injection is the technique via which we implement dependency injection (which is a principle).